 In cooperation with the School District Medical Director, School Nurse/COVID-19 Safety Coordinator, individuals exhibiting symptoms of Coronavirus will be referred to their personal physician for determination of appropriate treatment and the need to be tested.
 Levittown Public Schools will also identify other sources in the community available for referring, sourcing, and administering testing, particularly in the event that large-scale testing is needed.
-Current testing sites available in Nassau and throughout New York can accessed County State be by going to https://coronavirus.health.ny.gov/find-test-site-near-you.
+Current testing sites available in Nassau County and throughout New York State can be accessed by going to https://coronavirus.health.ny.gov/find-test-site-near-you.